mendix/docs/content/en/docs/appstore/app-services/advanced-audit-trail.md

 ### 1.2 Features

-*  Scheduled event that will regularly send the stored snapshots to an external system
+*  Scheduled events that will regularly send the stored snapshots to an external system
 *  Decoupling: when the external system cannot be reached, the snapshots will be stored in the local database, thus ensuring that the main system will keep on working without a dependency on the external database
 *  Admin interface to search through the external database (across entities)
 *  Microflows and pages to open a generalized view that can be shown to users for a trail of a specific object